ibm-cloud-docs/bare-metal/introduction-no-os.md

 ## Ordering {{site.data.keyword.baremetal_short}} with no OS
 {: #ordering-no-os}

+Use the following steps to order a bare metal server without an OS.

 1. Use the steps that are outlined in [Building a Custom Bare Metal Server](/docs/bare-metal?topic=bare-metal-ordering-baremetal-server) to order your server.

+   Because of compatibility issues, you can't select NMVe drives if you're going to install Windows&reg;.
+   {: important}

 2. Select **No OS** under **Image**.
 3. Complete your server order.